 At the May 22 Board meeting, Policy B1.24 Non-medical Cannabis Retail Store Licence Applications have been adopted to help in the review and comment of NMC licence applications.
 This policy approach is similar to the approach the RDN has taken with regard to reviewing and commenting on liquor licence applications.
 Policy B1.24 outlines:

-The Provincial online portal for applicants to submit NMC retail licence applications has not opened yet, but the Province has indicated it will open sometime this spring.
+The Provincial online portal for applicants to submit NMC retail licence applications has recently opened.
+For further information on the licensing process, please go to the following link: justice.gov.bc.ca/cannabislicensing.